labordynamicsinstitute/ecco-notes/docs/tips-and-tricks.md

 ## Unzipping large ZIP files fails

-In some cases, unzipping large ZIP files (larger than 2GB) may fail:
+In some cases, unzipping large ZIP files (larger than 2GB) may fail (although the local `unzip` command has been compiled to handle large files).

 ```
 error: invalid zip file with overlapped components (possible zip bomb)